© 2025 WGLT

 Temporary road blocks are installed at the intersections of College Avenue, School Street and Mulberry Street, near the Hewitt-Manchester dorms.

-After two pedestrian deaths on the Illinois State University [ISU] campus – one in 2021, another in 2022 – a survey was sent out regarding the most problematic tendencies for both foot and vehicle traffic.
+After two pedestrian deaths on the Illinois State University [ISU] campus – one in 2021, another in 2022 – a survey was sent out to identify the most problematic areas for both foot and vehicle traffic.

-Intersections were the most voted problems, and according to data from the Town of Normal, 87% of accidents resulting in serious injuries or death happen at intersections.
+The votes suggested intersections had the most problems, and according to data from the Town of Normal, 87% of accidents resulting in serious injuries or death happen at intersections.

 ISU student Max Garcia.